-- Establish a vision for developing and promoting technology transfer activities at the laboratory that align with the laboratory research portfolio, further DOE missions, and promote national and economic security of the United States; - Identify potential partners, implement outreach activities, and manage external engagements to promote accomplishment of technology transfer objectives, and to develop a feedback loop with industry that both informs planned and ongoing technology transfer activities; - Develop and leverage appropriate relationships with private industry and universities to the benefit of the laboratory, DOE and the U.S. taxpayer (e.g., public-private partnerships, long-term research relationships); - Facilitate regional partnerships and initiatives that contribute to the local economy and support DOE and laboratory outreach efforts and scientific missions; and, - Foster a culture of entrepreneurship at the laboratory that encourages staff at all levels to consider potential technology transfer opportunities within their program work and other laboratory activities.
+• Establish a vision for shepherding technology transfer and commercialization, education and workforce development, and community-based activities at the laboratory that align with the laboratory's unique

+- expertise, facilities, and technology portfolio with the intent of advancing the DOE mission, national security, and economic prosperity for the United States; - Identify potential partners, implement outreach activities, and manage external engagements to accomplish technology transfer and commercialization, education and workforce development, and community-based objectives and to develop feedback loops with industry, academia, and community groups that inform planned and ongoing mission activities in the laboratory; - Develop and leverage appropriate relationships with industry, academia, local, state, and federal government, community groups, and tribes (e.g., public-private partnerships and long-term research relationships) to benefit the laboratory, DOE, the local and regional population, and the U.S. taxpayer; - Facilitate regional partnerships and initiatives with industry, academia (including HBCUs, MSIs, and community colleges), K-12 schools, local, state, and federal government organizations, regional economic development organizations, community groups, and tribes, among other groups (e.g., STEM outreach programs) that contribute to the local economy, workforce development, and community-based activities; and, - Foster a culture of entrepreneurship and community engagement at the laboratory that encourages staff at all levels to consider potential technology transfer and commercialization, education and workforce development, and community-based opportunities within their program work and other laboratory activities.